Car brand reviews

-BMWs are better equipped as standard than they used to be but you're very likely to want to tick a few boxes for optional extras - and BMW has a long list of very tempting ones.
-Typically the prices for options are on the high side, too.
+BMWs are better equipped as standard than they used to be, but you're very likely to want to tick a few boxes for optional extras - and BMW has a long list of very tempting ones.
+The prices for options are typically on the high side, too.

 Choosing the best BMW car

-Historically, BMW's most important model has been the 3 Series saloon and Touring estate.
-Arguably it still represents the heart of the BMW range, with its focus on driving dynamics, comfort, technology and safety.
+Historically, BMW's most important model has been the BMW 3 Series saloon and BMW Touring estate.
+Arguably, it still represents the heart of the BMW range, with its focus on driving dynamics, comfort, technology and safety.